Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Discrepancy Modeling Framework

 In this approach, the discrepancy model learns the time evolution of systematic state-space residual and corrects the approximate state-space solution.
-The discrepancy model framework begins with Eqns. (\ref{eq:plato}-\ref{eq:measurements}).
-Using the suite of data-driven methods proposed, a discrepancy model $G({\bf x},t)$ is learned using the systematic residual calculated as:
+The discrepancy is learned in the state space to resolve the residual between measurements and the approximate solution, ${{\bf x}_D(t_k)} = {\bf y}_k - {\bf x}(t_k)$.
+The discrepancy model framework begins with Eqs. (\ref{eq:plato}-\ref{eq:measurements}).
+The discrepancy model ${{\delta}}(\cdot)$ estimates the state-space relationship between the approximate state space and the systematic residual: